Saposcat/ai-case-study/README.md

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
   * A lot of hospitals have to pay penalties if patients return too soon after being discharged, which is a measure of success in treating people, but one can also look toward customer satisfaction and the reduction of administrative workload from the perspective of the AI side of things to determine how successful Nationwide has been.
 In that respect, Nationwide is still a bit behind the times, but surely catching up and investing a lot of research time into the field.
 The other way of telling the success of the hospital would be to consider the total amount of grants which it has brought in.
 That would be especially relevant to anyone who is in research, such as in the field of AI.
-(Sirrani, J.)
+(Sirrianni, J.)

 * How is your company performing relative to competitors in the same field?
   * Nationwide Childrens is usually rated somewhere around 9th in the US which puts it into pretty hot competition with Cincinnati Childrens which is usually rated 3rd in the US; Nationwide is, therefore, doing quite well for itself, though there is still quite the chance for improvement.
-(Sirrani, J.)
+(Sirrianni, J.)

 ## Recommendations <a name="recommendations"></a>

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
   * One of the things that the hospital does not yet do well as far as administrative tasks go is that a "chat gpt for physician notes" is not yet fully developed and the use of tools like suki.ai has also not been adopted.
-Part of the reason for this is that, unlike the tech motto of "move fast and break things", hospitals cannot do this as too many lives are genuinely at stake; moving fast and breaking things is really the opposite of what hospitals are trying to do.
+Part of the reason for this is that, unlike the tech motto of "move fast and break things", hospitals cannot do this as too many lives are genuinely at stake.

+  > "In the Healthcare sector, we do not move fast and break things; that is the exact opposite thing of what we're trying to do here" — _Joe Sirrianni_

    Another problem the company faces is within the use of AI imaging technology.
 Hospital data, on account of its geographic limitations is not necessarily diverse enough to make a model which will predict equally well everywhere, and it could miss certain demographics entirely which would be the cause of much controversy.
 Collaborations with other Hospitals about data are not unheard of, but merging disparate datasets whith different formats without looking at the information and breaking healthcare privacy guidelines remains a serious challenge.
-(Sirrani, J.) My recommendation, however, would be to work on finding a way to make a unified dataset, perhaps utilizing AI methods in order to create a method for extracting relevant information from disparate datasets without human eyes being put on it.
+(Sirrianni, J.) My recommendation, however, would be to work on finding a way to make a unified dataset, perhaps utilizing AI methods in order to create a method for extracting relevant information from disparate datasets without human eyes being put on it.

 * Why do you think that offering this product or service would benefit the company?